dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

     after the if statement in the immediately enclosing block.

     This is also allowed if the if statement has no else clause at all.

-*Optional: We could expand the definition of complete normally for a block to allow for returns or throws before the last statement as long as they are unconditionally executed.*

 ## Promoting More Variables